-- The following serious adverse reactions are described, or described in greater detail, in other sections.
-Addiction, Abuse, and Misuse (see Warnings and Precautions - Life-Threatening Respiratory Depression [see Warnings and Precautions (5 2)1 - Interactions with Benzodiazepines and Other CNS Depressants [see Warnings and Precautions (5.4)] Severe Cardiovascular Depression [see Warnings and Precautions - Serotonin Syndrome [see Warnings and Precautions (5.7)] Gastrointestinal Adverse Reactions [see Warnings and - Precautions (5 10)1 Seizures [see Warnings and Precautions (5.11)]
+- The following serious adverse reactions are described, or described n greater detail, in other sections: Addiction, Abuse, and Misuse [see Warnings and Precautions] - Life-Threatening Respiratory Depression [see Warnings and - Precautions (5.2) Interactions with Benzodiazepines and Other CNS Depressants - [see Warnings and Precautions (5.3)] Severe Cardiovascular Depression [see Warnings and Precautions (5.6)] - Opioid-Induced Hyperalgesia and Allodynia [see Warnings and Precautions (5.7)1 - Serotonin Syndrome [see Warnings and Precautions (5.8)] Gastrointestinal Adverse Reactions [see Warnings and Precau- - Seizures [see Warnings and Precautions (5.12)]

 The following adverse reactions associated with the use of fentanyl were identified in clinical studies or postmarketing reports.
-Because some of these reactions were reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their requency or establish a causal relationship to drug exposure
+Because some of these reactions were reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-As with other opioid agonists, the most common serious adverse eactions reported to occur with fentanyl are respiratory depression, appeal rigidity and bradycardia; if these remain untreated, respiratory arrest, circulatory depression or cardiac arrest could occur.
-Other adverse reactions that have been reported are hypertension ypotension, dizziness, blurred vision, nausea, emesis, laryngo spasm, diaphoresis, serotonin syndrome, adrenal insufficiency, and anaphvlaxis.
+As with other opioid agonists, the most common serious adverse reactions reported to occur with fentanyl are respiratory depression. apnea, rigidity and bradycardia; if these remain untreated, respiratory arrest, circulatory depression or cardiac arrest could occur Other adverse reactions that have been reported are hypertension, hypotension, dizziness, blurred vision, nausea, emesis, laryngospasm, diaphoresis, serotonin syndrome, adrenal insufficiency, and anaphylaxis.

-It has been reported that secondary rebound respiratory depression may occasionally occur postoperatively.
-When a tranquilizer is used with Fentanyl Citrate Injection, the following adverse reactions can occur: chills and/or shivering, restlessness and postoperative hallucinatory episodes (sometimes associated with transient periods of mental depression); extrapyramidal symptoms (dystonia, akathisia and oculogyric crisis) have been observed up to 24 hours postoneratively.
-When they occur, extrapyramidal symptoms can usually be controlled with anti-parkinson agents Postoperative drowsiness is also frequently reported following the use of neuroleptics with fentanyl citrate
+It has been reported that secondary rebound respiratory depres sion may occasionally occur postoperatively.
+When a tranquilizer is used with Fentanyl Citrate Injection, the following adverse reactions can occur: chills and/or shivering, restlessness and postoperative hallucinatory episodes (sometimes associated with transient periods of mental depression); extrapyramidal symptoms (dystonia, akathisia and oculogyric crisis) have been observed up to 24 hours postop-eratively.
+When they occur, extrapyramidal symptoms can usually be controlled with anti-parkinson agents.
+Postoperative drowsiness is also frequently reported following the use of neuroleptics with fentanyl